-Texas A&M Univeristy, StandPoint, Inc., and MonkeyBar Management announce the open application period for the 5th year of the Executive Academy for Growth & Leadership (EAGL) – a horticultural business certificate program conducted in partnership with Texas A&M University for nursery & greenhouse growers, culminating in a continuing education Certificate in Applied Horticultural Business Management from Texas A&M University.
+Texas A&M Univeristy, StandPoint, Inc., and MonkeyBar Management announce the open application period for the Executive Academy for Growth & Leadership (EAGL) – a horticultural business certificate program conducted in partnership with Texas A&M University for nursery & greenhouse growers, culminating in a continuing education Certificate in Applied Horticultural Business Management from Texas A&M University.

 Applications can be submitted online at EAGLnetwork.com

 EAGL is an 8-month executive education program, developed specifically for business leaders in the nursery & greenhouse production industry.
 It is the product of a multi-year design collaboration between program principals Dr. Charlie Hall of Texas A&M University, Kip Creel of StandPoint and Kellee (Magee) O’Reilly of MonkeyBar Management.

 The EAGL program offers a proven process for delivering insights and tools to address the contemporary challenges of wholesale nursery & greenhouse production businesses.
 The current class of participants is actively working through an intense multi-module curriculum to improve their companies’ competitive position and profitability.